Apocryphal Hebrew Angel Names

 Uriel is one of the most important apocryphal Hebrew-style angel names.
 In 2 Esdras, Uriel appears as the angel sent to answer Ezra, and later tradition expands that role into light, wisdom, warning, and interpretation.

 That makes Uriel a strong example of a name with real tradition weight but a different source status from Michael or Gabriel.
-Writers should not introduce Uriel as a simple Hebrew Bible named angel when the strongest profile comes through apocryphal and later tradition.
+Do not introduce Uriel as a simple Hebrew Bible named angel when the strongest profile comes through apocryphal and later tradition.

 Why Uriel is central here